avinashbabudonthu/others/avro/notes.md

 -------------------------------								| --------------------------------------------
 org.apache.avro.specific.SpecificDatumWriter				| implements the DatumWriter interface. converts Java objects into an in-memory serialized format org.apache.avro.specific.SpecificDatumReader				| implements the DatumReader interface. reads the data of a schema and determines in-memory data representation.
 SpecificDatumReader is the class which supports generated java classes
+DataFileWriter												| class writes a sequence serialized records of data conforming to a schema, along with the schema in a file
+DataFileReader												| lass provides random access to files written with DataFileWriter.
+It inherits the class `DataFileStream` org.apache.avro.Schema.Parser								| class is a parser for JSON-format schemas.
+It contains methods to parse the schema GenricRecord Interface										| provides methods to access the fields by name as well as index GenericData.Record											|